AgeKeikiru/DaturaMini/Source/DaturaMini/datafiles/readme.txt

 =v0.0.2=
 - Attacks and defensive actions (including jumping) can now cancel into each-other
+- Holding Up or Down while stationary will now pan the camera
 - Added rudimentary xinput support (only reads slot 0)
 - Added placeholder audio
 - Added additional controls to allow alternate methods of controlling the party